 This session will cover updates to the MIOSHA instruction on eyewash and safety shower requirements under Part 472 Medical Services and First Aid.

 Occupational Safety and Ergonomics for an Aging Workforce (Intermediate) Clive D’Souza, PhD, University of Michigan, Center for Ergonomics.

 The number and proportion of older workers is increasing.
-This presentation will discuss the implications of this trend and relevant ergonomics principles for workplace assessment and design.
+This presentation will discuss the implications of this trend and relevant ergonomic principles for workplace assessment and design.

 High Reliability Organizing: A Layered Approach (Intermediate) Amy Anyangu, RN Director, Patient Safety and HRO Development, SCL Health.